hardenbr/Pizero_Calibration/README.txt

 Helpful flags:

 "-z": you can pass a log file to build_grid.py containing the results of step 2.
 All points which were fit and completed will not be scanned (vetoed)
-"-l": you can pass a txt file (separated by line breaks) of specific grid points to scan and avoid doing the
+"-l": you can pass a txt file (separated by line breaks) of specific grid points to scan and avoid doing the complete scan.

 pizero_run_grid.py
 -----------------